 Raja Shehadeh is a Palestinian lawyer and writer who lives in Ramallah.
 He is a founder of the pioneering, nonpartisan human rights organization Al-Haq, an affiliate of the International Commission of Jurists, and the author of several books about international law, human rights, and the Middle East.

-AN INTERVIEW WITH RAJA SHEHADEHYou paint Julia as such a strong character from the start.
+A CONVERSATION WITH RAJA SHEHADEHYou paint Julia as such a strong character from the start.
 In comparison, your father makes his presence felt gradually.
 Why did you begin with Julia and not Aziz, or your own birth?

 For the longest time my father represented to me the outside world.
 That world claimed him and deprived me of him.
 My mother and grandmother were the world of the house and of the two it was my grandmother, Julia, who was the stronger presence.
 She represented stability and generated a sense of physical well-being that was not apparent in others.
 To a sickly child this was a source of attraction and comfort.
 At the beginning of the book I was trying to show that “my sense of place”(p.
 4) was not mine.
 How better to show this than by describing the figure who determined for me my sense of place, Julia?
 At the same time Julia represented Jaffa.
 She also represented one pole of my character, the more sensual, aristocratic, and elitist.
 What I was attempting to do in this first chapter was to develop the narrative through the sensory perceptions of the child.
 It was Julia who had the strongest impact on me as a child.